analystkumar29/travelling-technicians-website/PROJECT_ACCOMPLISHMENT_REPORT.md

 4. Comprehensive information about services offered
 5. Verification of service area coverage
 6. Contact methods and support options
+7. Secure booking verification and self-service rescheduling

-The implementation uses in-memory storage, which makes it a perfect stepping stone for future enhancements without needing to modify the frontend interface, layout, or user flow.
+The implementation uses Supabase for data storage, providing a robust foundation for future enhancements while maintaining a clean frontend interface, layout, and user flow.

 ## What's Working Well